PAST EVENT

 Los Angeles, CA 90012

-Our quarterly Listening By Moonrise program returns to LA State Historic Park, featuring performances and immersive sound experiences with leading multi-disciplinary sound artists.
-Listening By Moonrise activates experiences at the park that provide moments of reflection, connection, and joy within the context of a community centered green space.
+Clockshop’s quarterly Listening By Moonrise program returns to LA State Historic Park, featuring performances and immersive sound experiences with leading multi-disciplinary sound artists.
+On the eve of the full moon (or as close to it), this program offers guests moments of reflection, connection, and joy while experiencing music and sound collectively within the context of a community-centered green space.

 Drum & Lace is an Italian composer and performer that creates music for film and media.
 Melding together sampled field recordings, chamber instruments and lush layers of synths, Drum & Lace creates densely textural and beat-heavy music, greatly drawing from film music, music concrete and modern electronica.
 Her ambient and chamber work also gathers great inspiration from nature and natural sound, as well as the juxtaposition of unlikely sounds with one another.
 Her composition work includes music for film/tv, as well as music for dance, theater, fashion and advertising.
 Her performances often include elements of spatial sound or sound installation, featured at events such as Moogfest 2019 and Quadraphonic at LAPL’s Taper Auditorium with Suzanne Ciani.